-7.2 Alternative models of advertiser demand
+6.3 Alternative models of advertiser demand

-We have adopted a very specific model of the demand for advertising.40 Advertisers are monopoly suppliers of new goods who wish to inform consumers about their products.
+We have adopted a very specific model of the demand for advertising.41 Advertisers are monopoly suppliers of new goods who wish to inform consumers about their products.
 These advertisers obtain all the gains from trade and each consumer's willingness to pay for any particular good is independent of the information received about any other good.
 These are strong assumptions and it is important to consider the sensitivity of our conclusions to our particular specification.

 The positive results of the paper (such as the impact of pricing on advertising levels and programming) were derived using only general properties of the demand function for advertising.
 Thus, they will be true under any model of advertising generating a downward sloping demand curve.
 Our specification matters for the normative results.
-Its key implication is that the inverse demand function measures the marginal social benefit of advertising (at least until the point at which additional advertiting starts causing viewers to switch off).
+Its key implication is that the inverse demand function measures the social marginal benefit of advertising.
 This provides a neutral benchmark case where the marginal advertiser's willingness to pay correctly reflects the social benefit of an advertisement.